 To avoid collisions in view locations with the partner website, you should store the views for the app under a custom folder in the project.
 If not specified, the default convention is that views are stored under a top folder .Views, like this:

 You also can specify viewFolder in module.config, like this:

 In that case, the views in the project should look like this:

 VirtualPathProvider).
 You can still have views located and compiled at runtime but that requires that the application enables the runtime compilation.
-The modules/add-on should precompile the views and distribute them in an assembly (typically named .Views.dll) instead.
+The modules/app should precompile the views and distribute them in an assembly (typically named .Views.dll) instead.

 viewFolder attribute in module.config.

 Previously, shell modules were protected by a configuration for the shell location in web.config (typically path /EPiServer).
 Instead, each endpoint that is registered for a shell module is associated with a policy.